ltran1612/CS579-Reverse-Engineering/Lab3/README.md

 3) It tries to run some kernel-level operations.
 4) The malware is packed with "PEncrypt 3.1 Final -> junkcode"

+Using dynamic analysis showed us that the malware added a VideoDriver registry with value ""C:\WINDOWS\system32\vmx32to64.exe".
+Also, the running program is the same malware that is started.
+I also confirmed that the malware connect to "www.practicalmalwareanalysis.com" using a SSL protocol with an unknown version to inetsim.

 ## Indicators of Compromise

 **Compilation Date (according to VirusTotal):** 2008-01-06 14:51:31 UTC